 On June 14, 2002, United celebrated its 50th anniversary of providing services to its exchanges in Southwest Kansas.

-As of the 2011 Annual Meeting, United has refunded over 32 million dollars in capital credit to settle estates and general refunds and plans to continue this refund policy.
+United has refunded tens of million dollars in capital credit to settle estates and general refunds and plans to continue this refund policy.

 In 2005, United Wireless was started as a way of bringing the latest technology to customers.
 United Wireless is proud to boast excellent service and phone offerings, including 4G/LTE coverage across Southwest Kansas.

 The United family of companies continues to provide its customers with offerings that help them connect to their world.
 United is proud to be a major sponsor of many community events and activites throughout its coverage area.